 Work hours are Wednesday – Saturday, 7:30 a.m. to 4 p.m.
 All individuals must be physically able to perform manual labor-type jobs.
 Medical documentation must be filed to show an inability to work.
 As work crew is a privilege and alternative to jail, strict compliance with work crew rules is required for participants to successfully complete their obligation.

 Electronic Home Monitoring

 Your court order will have a date/time to report to the court for EHM hook up.
 You need to arrive on time and plan to be here for one hour.
 Failure to appear will result in a warrant for your arrest.
 You need to bring a $100 deposit and a list of current medications.
-If the judge approved you to enroll in outside vendor you may only use one of the approved vendors .
+If the Judge approved you to enroll with an outside vendor you may only use one of the approved providers (PDF).
 Proof of enrollment is due prior to your connection appointment with our Court Compliance Officers.